Huawei jumps ahead of Apple in tough smartphone market

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-China-based Huawei outsold Apple´s iPhones in the first quarter of this year, seizing the California company´s second place spot in a tightening smartphone market dominated by Samsung, a tracker said Tuesday.
+San Francisco: China-based Huawei outsold Apple's iPhones in the first quarter of this year, seizing the California company's second place spot in a tightening smartphone market dominated by Samsung, a tracker said Tuesday.

 A total of 310.8 million smartphones were shipped globally during the first three months of this year in a 6.6 percent decline from the same period in 2018, according to preliminary data from the Chinese-owned International Data Corporation.